nana-4/materia-theme/HACKING.md

 How to tweak the theme
 ----------------------

-Flat-Plat is a complex theme, so to keep it maintainable it's written and processed in Sass.
+Like the upstream Adwaita, this theme is written and processed in Sass.

+You can read about Sass at http://sass-lang.com/documentation/.
+Once you make your changes to the SCSS files, run the `./parse-sass.sh` script to rebuild the CSS files.

-Here's a rundown of the _supporting_ stylesheets, that are unlikely to be the right place for a drive by stylesheet fix:
+Here's a rundown of the _supporting_ stylesheets:

 - `_variables.scss`